memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 tutorial.
 You can continue playing in Playground, or even better [download and install **Memgraph Platform**](/docs/memgraph/installation) on your computer.

-To get the taste of some more advanced styling features, head to our blog post [How to style your graphs in Memgraph Lab](https://memgraph.com/blog/how-to-style-your-graphs-in-memgraph-lab).
+To get a taste of some more advanced styling features, head to our blog post [How to style your graphs in Memgraph Lab](https://memgraph.com/blog/how-to-style-your-graphs-in-memgraph-lab).
 Also, be sure to check out [Quick start guide to Style